Anna Adams Gordon

-Anna Adams Gordon (1853–1931) was an American social reformer, songwriter, and, as national president of the Woman's Christian Temperance Union when the Eighteenth Amendment was adopted, a major figure in the Temperance movement.
+Anna Adams Gordon (21 July 1853 – 15 June 1931) was an American social reformer, songwriter, and, as national president of the Woman's Christian Temperance Union when the Eighteenth Amendment was adopted, a major figure in the Temperance movement.

 Biography

 Early life

 Gordon was born on July 21, 1853, in Boston, Massachusetts, to James M. and Mary Clarkson Gordon, both Christian abolitionists.
+Her father had served as Treasurer on the American Board of Commissioners for Foreign Missions.
 When she was three, her family moved to Auburndale.
-Elizabeth Putnam Gordon was an older sibling.
+Elizabeth Gordon was an older sibling.

 She went on to attend Boston High School, Lasell Seminary, and Mount Holyoke College.
-She spent a year abroad in San Sebastián with another sister, Alice Gordon Gulick, who had started a school for girls there in 1871.
+She spent a year abroad in San Sebastián with another sister, Alice Gulick, who was a missionary and had started a school for girls there in 1871.